vehi-invitu/crm/crm_tag_team/readme/DESCRIPTION.md

-This module allows assigning crm_tags to sales_team, making it easier to filter CRM leads.
+This module allows assigning crm tags to sales teams, making them filtered in CRM leads.